People

 2. Using spreadsheets

 You might also be using spreadsheets to manage staff holidays, which is common for SMBs who start out looking for a solution.
-Unfortunately, these are far from perfect and don’t address the root cause of those tricky admin issues.
-Here’s why they can cause an issue:
+Unfortunately, spreadsheets are far from perfect and don’t address the root cause of those tricky admin issues.
+Here’s why using spreadsheets for annual leave management cause an issue:

 In short, spreadsheets and manual leave tracking leave wide gaps in your overall business knowledge.

-3. Quick wins to improve your staff leave right now
+Quick wins to improve your annual leave management right now

 • Dropbox